-- Departmental expenditures are projected to be 6 percent lower than the adjusted budget.
-This is primarily due to reductions in contractual costs in the City Manager's Office, as well as delayed hiring in the Finance Division and lower software expenses in the Human Resources Division. - Investment earnings are projected to reduce significantly, due in part to the deposit rate reduction from 1 percent to 0.02 percent by Truist Bank and the market rate adjustment in the Certificate of Deposit Portfolio.
+• Departmental expenditures are projected to be 6 percent lower than the adjusted budget.
+This is primarily due to reductions in contractual costs in the City Manager's Office, as well as delayed hiring in the Finance Division and lower software expenses in the Human Resources Division.

-- Departmental expenditures are \$121,706, or 3 percent higher, compared to projected expenditures for Fiscal Year 2022. - 63 percent of departmental expenditures are personnel related.
-FTEs increased with the addition of three ARPA administrative positions that will be full-time positions funded by ARPA only for the duration of the ARPA funding period through March 2026, as well as the upgrade of the Human Resources intern to a full-time HR Coordinator position (1 FTE).
+Investment earnings are projected to reduce significantly, due in part to the deposit rate reduction from 1 percent to 0.02 percent by Truist Bank and the market rate adjustment in the Certificate of Deposit Portfolio.

-- Of the 37 percent of General Government non-personnel expenditures, services and charges make up the largest portion at 78 percent of non-personnel expenditures and 29 percent of total Department expenditures.
+- Departmental expenditures are 1 percent lower compared to projected expenditures for Fiscal Year 2022, demonstrating an effort to budget conservatively for maintenance of effort. - Approximately 64 percent of departmental expenditures are personnel related.
+FTEs increased with the addition of three ARPA administrative positions that will be full-time positions funded by ARPA only for the duration of the ARPA funding period through March 2026, as well as the upgrade of the Human Resources intern to a full-time HR Coordinator position (.5 FTE). - Of the 36 percent of General Government non-personnel expenditures, services and charges make up the largest portion at 76 percent of non-personnel expenditures and 28 percent of the overall Department budget.
 The services and charges category includes the City's costs for the City Attorney and other contractual expenditures including the annual financial audit, payments to the County for billing services, legislative advocacy services, and Citywide technology licenses and financial software. - Supplies, computer expenditures, communications, office expenditures, recruitment, and special events and programs together account for 4 percent of department expenditures.
 Association dues, conferences, and training make up 4 percent of department expenditures. - Passport service revenues are predicted to increase due to the return of postpandemic in-person demand, while investment earnings show continued revenue reductions due to market risk.